Zstrei/goph547-w2026-Midterm1-ZS/README.md

 The `examples` directory contains the files corresponding to the computational portions of the midterm.

-`part-1.txt` contains the written answers for the conceptual and theoretical questions from Part I of the midterm.
+`part-1.txt` contains the answers for the conceptual and theoretical questions from Part I of the midterm (multiple choice).
 These responses address topics such as gravitational field properties, Newton’s law of gravitation, gravity gradients, rotating reference frames, and the geoid.

 `part-2.py` implements the calculations required for the vector operations and curvilinear coordinate analysis.
 The script computes gravitational field components, evaluates vector operations such as divergence, and performs numerical calculations using the Cartesian form of the gravitational potential.